nnijat/aca-store-react/README.md

 https://blackrockdigital.github.io/startbootstrap-shop-homepage/

 ### Setup
-Fork, clone, install http-server or use live server
+* Fork, clone, install http-server or use live server
+* Be aware of how to empty the cache

 # Part 1
 ### Building React Components